swift-on-server/articles/Sources/Articles/Documentation.docc/2024/beginners-guide-to-protocol-buffers-and-grpc-with-swift/beginners-guide-to-protocol-buffers-and-grpc-with-swift.md

 Because protobuf compilers and libraries exist for many ecosystems, `proto` files are portable to other projects that need to interface together in various different languages.

-## What is gRPC?

-[gRPC](https://grpc.io/) (gRPC Remote Procedure Call) is an open-source framework developed by Google.
-It enables efficient communication between distributed systems and services, allowing them to collaborate seamlessly.

-It is quite similar to the OpenAPI standard, but Protocol Buffers are more efficient, as they use a binary format instead of JSON.

-When using the OpenAPI format, schemas are defined using a JSON or YAML file.
-In contrast, Protocol Buffers define the schema of data structures using a `.proto` file, which specifies the structure and data types to be serialized.

 ## The Protocol Buffer Compiler